loconomics/loconomics/docs/FTP Access.md

 # FTP Access
-You should only need access to the FTP if you're doing backend dev work on a Mac where you need to update server files.
+You should only need access to the FTP if you're doing backend work that needs to be uploaded to a loconomics.com channel.
+May happen that a developer works on a non-Windows machine (Mac, Linux) so cannot test the changes locally and needs access to the *dev.loconomics.com* FTP to try changes.
 Otherwise, all testing can be done from your local machine.

+And, of course, anyone that is in charge to *release* a new version.

 ## FTP/deployment username:
 ```